 Travel Report: The Pudong Skyline, Shanghai.

 March 2019.
-Throw out a quick Google search on the world’s top ten city skylines and there’s nearly always a spot for Shanghai and its amazing Pudong Skyline.
-Pudong means East of the river and in this case China’s most famous row of skyscrapers sit snugly on the eastern bank of The Huangpu River.
-It’s best viewed from the other side from The Bund, a one-mile promenade home to the city’s best preserved collection of colonial era buildings.
+Throw out a quick Google search on the world’s top cityscapes and there’s nearly always a spot for the amazing Pudong Skyline Shanghai.
+Pudong means East of the river and in this case China’s most famous row of skyscrapers sits snugly on the eastern bank of The Huangpu River.
+It’s best viewed from the other side of The Bund, a one-mile promenade home to the city’s best preserved collection of colonial era buildings.

-March 2019.
-Among The Pudong’s wondrous line of skyscrapers, most people find their eyes initially drawn to Shanghai Tower, the tallest building in China at 632-metres.
-Its design is incredible, featuring what is essentially nine cylindrical structures stacked on top of each other, its glass facade completing a 120-degree twist as it rises up the 128 floors.
-Visitors can access the 118th and 199th floor observation decks, with access gained through a host of online operators, such as Klook.
+Initially, most people find their eyes drawn to Shanghai Tower, the tallest building in China at 632-metres.
+Its incredible design features nine cylindrical structures stacked on top of each other.
+Moreover, its stunning glass facade completes a 120-degree twist as it rises up the 128 floors.
+Visitors can access the 118th and 199th floor observation decks.
+Either head directly to the building or save some queuing time with a host of online operators, such as Klook.
 The sleek, golden building on the left is Aurora Plaza, home to the famous electronics company.
-At night video projections are played on the building’s facade.
+At night video projections play out on the building’s facade.

-My favorite Pudong Skyline building is probably the 468-meter high Oriental Pearl TV Tower with its distinctive pair of golf ball domes.
-Built in 1994, today it’s home to the Shanghai History Museum and a gaming center with an indoor rollercoaster!
-You can also visit the 249 meter glass floor observatory and, if you’re feeling really flush, grab a bite at the even higher (267 meter) revolving restaurant.
+My favourite Pudong Skyline building is the 468-meter high Oriental Pearl TV Tower, with its distinctive pair of golf ball domes.
+Built in 1994, today it’s home to the Shanghai History Museum and a gaming centre with an indoor rollercoaster!
+You can also visit the 249 meter glass floor observatory.
+Furthermore, if you’re feeling really flush, why not grab a bite at the even higher (267 meter) revolving restaurant.

 Another of The Pudong Skyline’s more distinctive buildings is Shanghai International Convention Center with its giant sphere globes.
-Their glass exteriors are decorated with world maps, championing the idea of “Shanghai stepping into the world”.
+The glass exterior showcases intricate world maps, championing the idea of “Shanghai stepping into the world”.

-The Pudong is one of the most photographed areas of China with literally thousands and thousand of people clicking away at any given moment.
-Photographers come to set up their tripods and newlyweds and brides and grooms to-be come to have their picture taken against its dramatic backdrop.
-Whatever time of day you happen to drop by there’s always a buzzing atmosphere.
+The Pudong is one of the most photographed areas of China, with thousands of people clicking away at any given moment.
+Photographers come to set up their tripods and newlyweds arrive to have their picture taken against its dramatic backdrop.
+Whatever time of day you happen to drop by, there’s always a buzzing atmosphere.